bhooshanmate/Blog-Application/README.md

-# Authentication-System
+# Blog Application
-A full stack authentication system built using Django Framework
+A full stack blog application built using Django Framework

 You can download this project into your local system, to try hands on this navigate your terminal to the folder run the command "python manage.py runserver" on your terminal which will start development server on your browser,